-If your project has long-term needs or you have a team of individuals needing ongoing collaboration, CIDA builds in-depth partnerships with groups.
+If your project has long-term needs or you have a team of individuals needing ongoing collaboration, CIDA builds in-depth partnerships with divisions, departments, centers, and labs.
 In a partnership, the CIDA team member becomes embedded in your research unit: attending research meetings, becoming knowledgeable about your subject area, and engaging in team science co-contributing to your research unit.

 These partnerships are often initially focused on developmental stages of research including grant writing, pilot data analysis, developing new data resources, and co-authoring publications to build a track record together.
 In future years, the partnership transitions to both developmental work and implementation of grant funded research.

 A partnership is an ongoing relationship that usually results in funding to support the efforts of the analytic team member through extramural grants and/or contracts.
-In a partnership, each member brings a different expertise that contribute to the scientific goal.
-The members make an effort to understand each other's languages and work as a team with mutual goals and rewards.
-Many one time projects turn into partnerships over time.
+In a partnership, biostatisticians bring a different expertise that contributes to the scientific goal.
+The members make an effort to understand each other's expertise and work as a team with mutual goals and rewards.

 CIDA team members are eager to partner with you to find solutions for complex, scientific problems that affect human health.